 Bike Co-op membership also allows you to receive a 10% discount off new parts at the Bike Kitchen(the Co-op’s retail shop), as well as shop time and mechanical help.
 The Co-op also provides free one-hour Bike Care Clinics (Wednesdays) and a comprehensive bike repair course (Saturdays) for $20.00.

-For more updates, please consult their website: bikecoop.ca
+For more updates, please visit their website: bikecoop.ca

 The Bike Kitchen

-The Bike Kitchen is located on the north side of the SUB, beside the lower SUB entrance.
-This fully-equipped bike repair and retail shop is a non-profitproject of the AMS Bike Co-op and was established to help the UBC community keep their bikes maintained for a reasonable rate.
+The Bike Kitchen is located in a trailer in front of Brock Hall (1896 East Mall).
+This fully-equipped bike repair and retail shop is a non-profit project of the AMS Bike Co-op and was established to help the UBC community keep their bikes maintained for a reasonable rate.

 The Kitchen has a wide range of new and used parts, as well as new and used bikes for sale.
 For just $7.50/hr, all campus cyclists can use the Bike Kitchen tools and facilities to repair their own bikes.
 For $15/hr cyclists can receive instructions from a bike mechanic on how to do the repairs themselves.
 You can also do the standard bike shop drop-off for your other repair needs.